Cookie Consent by Free Privacy Policy Generator website

 Lawful basis for processing your personal data

-Any personal data including special category data and criminal offence data that we process about individuals is done so in accordance with Article 6, 9 and 10 of the UK GDPR and Schedule 1 of the Data Protection Act 2018 (DPA 2018).
+Any personal data, special category data and criminal offence data that we process about individuals is done so in accordance with one or more of the following Articles 6 and 9 and 10 of the UK GDPR and Schedule 1 of the Data Protection Act 2018 (DPA 2018).

-The above legal bases are supported by Schedule 1, Part 2 (6) of the Data Protection Act 2018 and the following legal framework:
+This is supported by Schedule1, Part 2 (6) of the Data Protection Act 2018 and the following legal framework:

 Some of the Schedule 1 conditions for processing special category and criminal offence data require an Appropriate Policy Document (APD) to be in place, which sets out and explains the procedures for securing compliance with the principles in Article 5 and policies regarding the retention and erasure of such personal data.
 This document explains this processing and satisfies the requirements of Schedule 1, Part 4 of the DPA 2018 and supplements this privacy notice.